 Imagine the following situation; I bet it won’t be hard: It’s Holiday Season, Thanksgiving, or Christmas.
 Your loved ones are all in your house.
 The feeling is excellent, and you can’t compare it to anything else.
 But you should put everybody in bed after a long day.
 You might have some air mattresses around, but they take up a lot of space and are very complicated to put away.

 Futons are very easily convertible from a piece of sitting furniture to a bed.
-You can place them in your study, in your guest room as an extra sleeping place or even in the kid’s playing room.
+You can place them in your study, in your guest room as an extra sleeping place, or even in the kid’s playing room.
 Today there is a wide range of futons on the market.
 There are several designs and materials available to decorate any room with them.
-The price range is quite big too, so everyone can find one futon that fits all the needs.
+The price range is quite big, so everyone can find one futon that fits all their needs.